SethSmigelski/jump-links-block/readme.txt

 A WordPress block that automatically generates a customizable Jump To “On this Page“ table of contents to improve user navigation and engagement on your posts and pages.

-The Jump Links Block intelligently scans your content for headings and creates a dynamic, interactive list of links.
-With a full collection of controls in the editor sidebar, you have complete command over the block's functionality and appearance, from reordering links to fine-tuning the design for your theme.
+Jump Links Block (SEO 44) intelligently scans your content for headings and creates a dynamic, interactive list of links.
+With a complete collection of controls in the editor sidebar, you have command over the block's functionality and appearance, from reordering links to fine-tuning the design for your theme.

 == The SEO & User Engagement Benefits ==